 Measuring School Effectiveness

 The main subject of the dissertation I wrote for my doctorate was “school effectiveness.”
-My choice of that subject was driven by a personal thesis that the school contributes the most in the development of an individual.
-It is in school where an individual acquires and develops formally most of the knowledge, skills, attitudes and values they need and they ought to have.
+Choosing this subject was driven by a personal belief that the school contributes the most in the development of an individual.
+It is in school where an individual acquires and develops formally most of the knowledge, skills, attitudes, and values they need and they ought to have.

-Emphasis is put on the word formally in the preceding paragraph for it could be argued that the home and the Church contribute also to the formation of an individual.
+I put emphasis on the word formally in the preceding paragraph for it could be argued that the home and the church contribute also to the formation of an individual.

 It is true, but not all parents are trained educators.
 Teachers (presumably) are.
 And not all families are functional.
 The dysfunctional ones may not help in the proper development of an individual.
 A school (presumably also) is always functional.
 This is not saying that the home does not contribute to the development of an individual.
 It does, but not as comprehensively as the school could.